-And every booker knows you have to start somewhere.
+And every talent booker knows you must start somewhere.

 Listing your acting credits shows you have something going for you as far as showbiz experience.
 Based on resumes I’ve seen over the years from working comics, include them until you have enough real comedy credits to take their place.

 There’s also more information about writing resumes and bios in my book How To Be A Working Comic: An Insider’s Business Guide To A Career In Stand-Up Comedy.
 I’m not trying to sell you a copy to make a big payday – I just wanted you to know.
 Your local library should have a copy or can find one for you.